-S3 Fig. The spread rate of iCWPs induced by M2 is comparable to that induced by IAV infection, related to Fig. 3
+Figure S3 The spread rate of iCWPs induced by M2 is comparable to that induced by IAV infection, related to Fig. 3

 Epithelial monolayer-forming MDCK/O-GECO cells were infected with PR8 at an MOI of 0.01 PFU/cell for 24 h (IAV).
 Alternatively, cells were transfected with the expression vectors for PR8 M2 for 24 h (M2).
 The spread rate of iCWPs was determined using a fluorescence microscope.
 Data are presented as mean + SEM (n = 3). p = 0.2594.
 N.S., not significant, as calculated using Student’s t-test.